saltastro/SALTsandbox/polSALT/polsalt/README.txt

 cleanup. (same as zsalt, leaves m*.fits file)

 Basic polarimetry steps below are logged in 'specpol'+obsdate+'.log'.
 Non-polarimetric images (based on beamsplitter out) are skipped.
-For now, the assumption is made that all images are of the same object/configuration (where "configuration" is defined by grating, grating angle, articulation, and waveplate pattern).
-This will be fixed in the future.
+You may include images from several observations (objects, configurations).
+The software will sort the data into the appropriate groups and associate the appropriate calibtrations with them.

-specpolmap.
+specpolwavmap.
 Split beams, wavelength calibrate.
 ----------------------------------------------
 The arc image is split into O and E arcs, and the beamsplitter chromaticism is removed to straighten the dispersion temporarily.
 Each is fed to specidentify in